The intranet solution you’re considering may tick the boxes for the features you need, but is it intuitive enough for your staff to use?

 - Each menu is personalised according to the brand the staff member works for.
 In the example below, the intranet view (and menu) for staff working for the brand Artisan is different from the example screenshot above which showcases the view for corporate staff.

-It may seem simple, but several key navigational tools can make the difference between an effective intranet and one that won’t be used.
+It may seem simple, but several key navigational tools that follow intranet design best practices can make the difference between an effective intranet and one that won’t be used.
 Consider the following:

 - Quick links can be invaluable when it comes to staff easily finding top features, such as annual leave applications or WHS policies.